xyfLily/Al-projects/README.md

 # COMP-219-AL-project
->Machine Learning and deep learning
+1.Machine Learning and deep learning
-1.*Using Titanic dataset to train the module* 2.*Applying K-NN algorithm*
+2.*Using Titanic dataset to train the module* 3.*Applying K-NN algorithm*
-3.*Mark: 80*
+4.*Mark: 80*